Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_interactive/exercise.rst

 Exercise: interactive job
 *************************

-In this exercise, you will start an interactive job in the Torque cluster.
+In this exercise, you will start an interactive job in the Slurm cluster.
 When the interactive job starts, check the hostname of the computer node on which your interactive job runs.

 Tasks
 =====